Jeric-Tan/cursor/ego-consciousness-uploader/README.md

 - Leave `ENABLE_MCP_SCRAPER` unset (or set to `true`) to run the real scraper.
 - Set `ENABLE_MCP_SCRAPER=false` to force demo mode if you just want the simulated Smithery webhook.
 - If no tokens are provided, the scraper automatically launches Smithery's OAuth flow in your browser the first time it runs and caches the tokens in `.smithery/`.
+- When OpenAI or Anthropic keys are present the scraper will enrich each snippet with persona metadata (beliefs, tone, domains, named people).
+Without keys the enrichment falls back to lightweight heuristics.

 #### 4. Setup Supabase (Optional for Production)